Cris7777/MSiA423-Project-Repo/README.md

 - Epic 2: Model Building

-  Using the find the best model to predict player scores and recommend players.
+  Using the given dataset, find the best model to predict player scores and recommend players.

   * Story 1:

   Split the dataset into training set and test set with proportions of 80% and 20% respectively.
 Use training set to fit multiple models to predict scores of players, including both linear and non-linear models.

+  * Story 2: Model Fitting

   * Linear Regression
   * Neural Network
   * Random Forest
   * Support Vector Machine

+  * Story 3: Model Comparing

   MSE is the common measurement of performances for all models listed above.
 After running a 10-fold cross validation for 10-times, the model with the lowest mean MSE will be selected as the final model deployed in the product.